 Annual Committee Meetings

 Purpose: Establish an exit strategy.

-Protocol: Students will meet with Thesis Committee.
-The Thesis Advisor should complete the Thesis Advisor Report before the meeting.
-Students should submit a thesis outline 14 days before the meeting and prepare a concise research presentation of 8 slides (approx. 15 minutes) to be given during the meeting.
-After the presentation, the Chair will open the meeting to questions.
-The Committee should meet with the student in the absence of the Thesis Advisor, and with the Thesis Advisor in the absence of the student.
-Recommended duration: 1 hour.

-After year 6, the student should hold at least two committee meetings per year and work diligently to complete their thesis.
+Protocol: at least two Students will meet with the Thesis Committee, as in previous years.
+After year 6, the student should hold committee meetings per year and work diligently to complete their thesis.

 Forms: Thesis Outline [template provided]

-Committee Meeting Report [BCBP, previous scores should be completed by Graduate Office prior to meeting]
+Committee Meeting Report [BCBP]

-Advisor Report [BCBP]

-Laboratory Notebook(s)

 CV

 Thesis Defense

 Purpose: Defense of Ph.D. thesis.

 Protocol: Students will meet with Thesis Committee.
 Students should prepare a research presentation (approx. 45 minutes) to be given at a public forum.
 After the presentation, the Chair will open the meeting to public questions.
 The Chair will then close the public session.
 The Chair will open the private session to Committee questions.
 The written thesis should be given to the Committee for review.
-Once approved,

-the student should submit the thesis to OGAPS.
+Once approved, the student should submit the thesis to OGAPS.
 All OGAPS guidelines for thesis submissions should be carefully reviewed.

-Forms:

-Forms: carefully reviewed.
-Request and Announcement of the Final Examination [OGAPS; should be submitted at least 10

-Forms: carefully reviewed.
-Request and Announcement of the Final Examination [OGAPS; should be submitted at least 10 working days prior to the defense date]
+Forms: Request and Announcement of the Final Examination [OGAPS; should be submitted at least 10 working days prior to the defense date]

+Written Dissertation (Ph.D., Dr. PH) or Record of Study (Ed.D, D.En.)
+Approval Form

+Thesis, Dissertation, and Record of Study Copyright and Availability Form [OGAPS]

+Report of the Final Examination [OGAPS, sent directly to PI; the student should not handle the signed